In the United States, as in much of the world, TBI is a common cause of death and disability.

 Sedation as needed

-For intractable increased ICP, possibly CSF drainage, temporary hyperventilation, decompressive craniotomy, or pentobarbital coma
+For intractable increased ICP, possibly cerebrospinal fluid (CSF) drainage, temporary hyperventilation, decompressive craniotomy, or pentobarbital coma

-Rapid-sequence oral intubation (using paralysis) is used rather than awake nasotracheal intubation if patients with TBI require airway support or mechanical ventilation.
+Rapid-sequence oral intubation Tracheal Intubation Most patients requiring an artificial airway can be managed with tracheal intubation, which can be Orotracheal (tube inserted through the mouth) Nasotracheal (tube inserted through the nose)... read more (using paralysis) is used rather than awake nasotracheal intubation if patients with TBI require airway support or mechanical ventilation Overview of Mechanical Ventilation Mechanical ventilation can be Noninvasive, involving various types of face masks Invasive, involving endotracheal intubation Selection and use of appropriate techniques require an understanding... read more .
 Nasotracheal intubation can cause coughing and gagging and thereby raise the ICP.
-Drugs are used to minimize the ICP increase when the airway is manipulated—eg, lidocaine 1.5 mg/kg IV 1 to 2 min before giving the paralytic.
+Medications are used to minimize the ICP increase when the airway is manipulated—eg, lidocaine 1.5 mg/kg IV 1 to 2 minutes before giving a paralytic.
 Etomidate is an excellent induction agent because it has minimal effects on BP; IV dose in adults is 0.3 mg/kg (or 20 mg for an average-sized adult) and in children is 0.2 to 0.3 mg/kg.
 An alternative, if hypotension is absent and unlikely, is propofol 0.2 to 1.5 mg/kg IV.
 Succinylcholine 1.5 mg/kg IV is typically used as a paralytic.

-Adequacy of oxygenation and ventilation should be assessed using pulse oximetry and ABGs (if possible, end-tidal CO2) .
-The goal is a normal Paco2 level (38 to 42 mm Hg).
-Prophylactic hyperventilation (Paco2 25 to 35 mm Hg) is no longer recommended.
-The lower Paco2 reduces ICP by causing cerebral vasoconstriction, but this vasoconstriction also decreases cerebral perfusion, thus potentiating ischemia.
-Therefore, hyperventilation (target Paco2 of 30 to 35 mm Hg) is used only during the first several hours and for ICP that is unresponsive to other measures.
+Adequacy of oxygenation and ventilation should be assessed using pulse oximetry and arterial blood gases (if possible, end-tidal CO2).
+The goal is a normal PaCO2 level (38 to 42 mm Hg).
+Prophylactic hyperventilation (PaCO2 25 to 35 mm Hg) is no longer recommended.
+The lower PaCO2 reduces ICP by causing cerebral vasoconstriction, but this vasoconstriction also decreases cerebral perfusion, thus potentiating ischemia.
+Therefore, hyperventilation (target PaCO2 of 30 to 35 mm Hg) is used only during the first several hours and for ICP that is unresponsive to other measures.

-ICP and CPP monitoring and control, when used, are recommended for patients with severe TBI who cannot follow simple commands, especially those with an abnormal head CT.
-The goal is to maintain ICP at < 20 mm Hg and CPP as close as possible to 60 mm Hg.
+ICP monitoring Intracranial Pressure (ICP) Monitoring Some monitoring of critical care patients depends on direct observation and physical examination and is intermittent, with the frequency depending on the patient’s illness.
+Other monitoring... read more and CPP monitoring and control, when used, are recommended for patients with severe TBI who cannot follow simple commands, especially those with an abnormal head CT.
+The goal is to maintain ICP at < 25 (sometimes a cutoff of 20) mm Hg and CPP as close as possible to 60 mm Hg.
 Cerebral venous drainage can be enhanced (thus lowering ICP) by elevating the head of the bed to 30° and by keeping the patient’s head in a midline position.
-If needed, a ventricular catheter can be inserted for CSF drainage to lower the ICP.
-A multicenter study found no difference in TBI recovery with ICP treatment directed by an ICP monitor versus care directed by clinical and CT findings (3).
-However, interpretation of these findings is controversial, in part because care was provided in settings that differ from those in the US, limiting extrapolation of results.
+If needed, a ventricular catheter can be inserted to drain CSF and thus lower the ICP.
+A multicenter study found no difference in TBI recovery with ICP treatment directed by an ICP monitor versus care directed by clinical and CT findings (3 Treatment references Traumatic brain injury (TBI) is physical injury to brain tissue that temporarily or permanently impairs brain function.
+Diagnosis is suspected clinically and confirmed by imaging (primarily... read more ).
+However, interpretation of these findings is controversial, in part because care was provided in settings that differ from those in the United States, limiting extrapolation of results.

 Sedation can be used to prevent agitation, excessive muscular activity (eg, due to delirium), and help mitigate response to pain and thus help prevent increases in ICP.
 For sedation, propofol is often used in adults (contraindicated in children) because it has quick onset and very brief duration of action; dose is 0.3 mg/kg/h continuous IV infusion, titrated gradually upward as needed (up to 3 mg/kg/h).
 An initial bolus is not used.
 The most common adverse effect is hypotension.
 Prolonged use at high doses can cause pancreatitis.
 Benzodiazepines (eg, midazolam, lorazepam) can also be used for sedation, but they are not as rapidly acting as propofol and individual dose-response can be hard to predict.
 Antipsychotics can delay recovery and should be avoided if possible.
 Rarely, paralytics may be needed; if so, adequate sedation must be ensured.